dedis/d-voting/README.md

 ```

 Here we set KILLNODE=true or false to decide whether kill and restart a node
-during the form process.
+during the voting process.
 By default, it's set to false.

 To end the session, run `./kill_test.sh`.